The School Games will continue to make a clear and meaningful difference to the lives of even more children and young people.Continue reading

 One of the most important aspects of the School Games is getting young people active - particularly those that have previously been uninterested or otherwise not engaged in sporting activity.
 Equally however, we must strive to ensure that once those young people are active, that they stay active - both inside and outside of school.

-There are a number of recommendations available for schools looking to sustain long-term participation, with additional opportunities available through your local School Games Organiser (SGO) or County Sport Partnership (CSP).
+There are a number of recommendations available for schools looking to sustain long-term participation, with additional opportunities available through your local School Games Organiser (SGO) or Active Partnership (AP).